sagotsky/wm_tail/README.md

 is bar agnostic because it doesn't assume anything about which bar you're using
 - it simply pipes out env vars for other scripts to consume.

+# Installation

+1. Install ruby.
+If you're looking for a version manager, I recommend asdf.
+2. Clone this repo and cd into it.
+3. Run `bundle` to install required dependencies.
+4. `./workspaces.rb`

 # Roadmap (using the term extremely loosely)

 ## Phase 0